 NOTE: Heat and air conditioning systems are independent of each other.
 To avoid working one system against the other, be sure the system not in use is turned OFF at the appropriate temperature control, unless both are required to defog windows.
 There is also a shut-off valve for the heater circuit at the engine.
 Valve must be open for heater to function.
-For maximum cooling in hot conditions, turn handle fully in to close valve (G).
+For maximum cooling in hot conditions, close valve (G).